Deinotherium: History and naming

 The fragmentary and unusual nature of known Deithotherium remains sparked much speculation as to its appearance and relationships with other animals.
-French anatomist Henri Marie Ducrotay de Blainville in a 1837 paper regarded Deinotherium as being closely related to sirenians (manatees and dugongs), though this view was contested by other scholars.
-While Kaup originally assumed that Deinotherium had large, armadillo or anteater-like claws based on erroneously intepreting a large ungual claw (later recognised as belonging to a chalicothere) found near the Epplesheim jaw as belonging to Deinotherium, by 1837 he came to regard Deinotherium as a "pachyderm" (an obsolete zoological term to describe large terrestrial mammals with thick skin, such as elephants, hippos and rhinoceroses).
+French anatomist Henri Marie Ducrotay de Blainville in an 1837 paper regarded Deinotherium as being closely related to sirenians (manatees and dugongs), though this view was contested by other scholars.
+While Kaup originally assumed that Deinotherium had large, armadillo or anteater-like claws based on erroneously interpreting a large ungual claw (later recognised as belonging to a chalicothere) found near the Epplesheim jaw as belonging to Deinotherium, by 1837 he came to regard Deinotherium as a "pachyderm" (an obsolete zoological term to describe large terrestrial mammals with thick skin, such as elephants, hippos and rhinoceroses).
 French zoologist Hercule Eugène Straus-Dürckheim in an 1837 publication assumed that the head was too heavy to have belonged to a terrestrial animal and argued that Deinotherium was a marine mammal intermediate between cetaceans (whales, dolphins, etc) and pachyderms.
 An aquatic ecology was also supported by British paleontologist William Buckland in an 1838 publication, who also suggested that it used its tusks to cling to river banks and was a burrowing animal.

 Later finds of Deinotherium remains at various localities in France in the 1840s and 1850s clarified its anatomy, which by 1859 had led it to be widely accepted for Deinotherium to be placed within the Proboscidea (the broader group which contains elephants and their extinct relatives), and finds in India described as D. indicum extended the range of the genus outside of Europe.
 Fossils of an exceptionally large specimen found in Manzati, Romania between the late 19th and early 20th century were described as D. gigantissimum.
 In Bulgaria Deinotherium remains have been found from 1897 onward, with one particular fossil of an almost complete animal found in 1965.
 These remains were officially described in December 2006 as D. thraceiensis, making it the most recently named species, although later studies synonymize it with the other European species.

 The name Deinotherium is derived from Ancient Greek δεινός, (deinós), meaning "terrible", and θηρίον (therión), meaning "beast".
 Some authors have on occasion referred to Deinotherium as Dinotherium, following latinization of the first element of the name.
 Although pronunciation remains unchanged, Deinotherium remains the valid spelling as it was coined first.